 We are signatories to the UN Principles for Responsible Investment.
 We have reduced our investment in fossil fuels to just 0.22% of the University’s Investment Assets as of November 2022 compared to 10% in 2018, and fully expect this to reduce further with investment fund changes in the coming months.

 - We are planning a programme of events in Birmingham and Dubai as part of COP28 (Dubai 2023)

 Whilst we celebrate this brilliant work, we acknowledge there is still far to go and we continue to develop as an institution whose work continues to be impactful and creates a world that is healthy for all.
-One of our biggest tasks in this space right now is our commitment to Net Zero Carbon Emissions by 2035 (Scope 1 and 2) and 2045 (Scope 3).
+One of our biggest tasks in this space right now is our commitment to Net Zero Carbon Emissions by 2035 (Scope 1 and 2) and 2045 (Scope 3), against a 20/21 baseline.
 We are working hard on a Roadmap to Net Zero that we believe can achieve this ambitious target.

 This page signposts the University's sustainability work, from our operations to our curriculum and our research.
 Use the categories below to explore.

 We have set clear targets for what we need to do as a global civic instituion to tackle the climate crisis.
 It is important, however, for external bodies to assess our targets and our effectiveness at achieving them to make sure we are committed to our promises.
 There are many different types of audits Higher Education can undergo to assess this, of which a more detailed list can be found in our auditing report that also descibes why there are some league tables and audits we do not opt-in to.

 Meet the team leading Sustainability programmes and strategy at the University of Birmingham.

 Some key League Tables the University of Birmingham features in: